Guide to our Curriculum

 This guide lets you know how our curriculum supports these key goals.
-It captures our emphasis on promoting active and skillful learners, intent on discovering new things.
+It captures our emphasis on promoting active and skillful learners, thirsty for knowledge and intent on discovering new things.
 Ours is an exciting and inspiring curriculum with lots of opportunities for visits and visitors and hands on experiences related to real life contexts.

 Should you have further questions about the curriculum once you have read this information, please do get in touch via the school office – Mrs Askins, 01904 501906 and we will be happy to come back to you.
 Alternatively, please pop in to see your child’s class teacher who will be happy to help.
 Thank you.

 The Early Years Foundation stage (Age 4-5)

 In the Foundation Stage (Reception) the children learn through the Early Years Foundation Stage Curriculum.
 When staff judge children to be ready they begin working on the National Curriculum.
 At Appleton Roebuck we cover all aspects of the National Curriculum to enhance the learning experiences of the children.

 Please click HEREfor more information

 The National Curriculum sets out what children should know, understand and do in each year group in the following subjects: English, Maths, Science, Computing, Design Technology, History, Geography, Music, Art, Physical Education, Personal, Social and Health Education.
 (PSHE) We follow the Jigsaw programme to teach PSHE and Sex and Relationships Education, and the Discovery R.E. programme to teach Religious Education.